cmput402/cmput402.github.io/content/individual/testing-theory.md

 *Hint: for each branch in the program, break it down into its conditions, then create the MC/DC table for each branch predicate.*

+<b>Remember to sign your name in the first question!
+Do not use the canvas drawing tool.</b>

 Copyright 2021, 2022 Dr. Sarah Nadi.
 Copyright 2023, 2024 Dr. Hazel Campbell.
 All rights reserved.